 How Long is the Wait?

 The wait time for adoption varies depending upon the adopter’s preferences as outlined in their adoption application.
 Generally, the more flexible adopters are regarding timing, age, gender, breed, and coat color, the shorter the wait.
-However, because demand for our dogs is significant, most adopters wait a year or more.
+These loving, impeccably bred puppies and dogs are in high demand but are well worth the wait.

 One exception is our priority adoption process.
 Guiding Eyes is a charity, and relies 100% on donations to fulfill our mission of providing guide dogs to people who are blind.
 Supporters who make a charitable gift of $25,000 or more will be considered for priority adoption, which may in some cases result in reduced wait times.
 For more information, please contact Rebekah Cross at email@example.com.

 When a match is identified, adopters pay an adoption fee of $2,000 for a puppy or $3,000 for a career change dog.
 Many people give quite generously in return for our dogs, any amount over the adoption fee may be considered a charitable and tax-deductible contribution.
 Adoption fees help to cover Guiding Eyes’ costs of approximately $50,000 to $100,000 per guide dog to breed, raise, train, match and support each team for a lifetime.

 To ensure compatibility, potential adopters participate in our selection and matching process by completing an application and providing references.
 Approved applicants are placed in our database while Guiding Eyes works to make the best possible match.

 Once approved, applicants remain in our database until a match is identified; there is no need to renew or revise applications unless relevant information has changed.